enqueuezero/site/content/markdown-parser.md

 It's clear that our goal is to convert a markdown document into an HTML document.

-By introducing an tokenizing step as shown in below flow, we can make separate of concerns: parsing and rendering.
+By introducing a tokenizing step as shown in below flow, we can make separate of concerns: parsing and rendering.

 ```